dahm641/tech258_git/SSH Keys/ssh_keys_setup.md

 We can do this using the cd command from earlier.
 I will show you mine.

     ![img_2.png](img_2.png) <br><br>
-6. .Once in your folder we then need to use the ssh key we made earlier. double check you havent got any commits that need to be synced using `git status` if you do then commit and push them.
-Once done then we need to make a reference to our private key in the ~/.ssh folder.
+6. .Once in your folder we then need to use the ssh key we made earlier.
+Then we need to make a reference to our private key in the ~/.ssh folder.
 We need to use the following:
     ```
    eval `ssh-agent`
    ssh-add ~/.ssh/"your key name here"